Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:55 And it knows all about Flask.

-09:56 It asks you a couple of questions, like, well, what's the app PY called, and things like that.
+09:56 It asks you a couple of questions like, well, what's the app PY called?

 10:06 And then it says, finally, there's another thing about this UI that, like I said, it's kind of like water, right?

-10:28 And this I didn't know about is you ask it to discover Python tests.
+10:28 And this I didn't know about is you can ask it to discover Python tests.

-10:33 - Yeah, so you can say discover Python tests and it'll hunt through and find all the tests in your project and it'll even offer the what test framework do you wanna run?
+10:33 So you can say discover Python tests, and it'll hunt through and find all the tests in your project.

-10:40 You wanna run unit test or PyCharm or whatever and then once you do that, like a new UI element sort of pops up and now you can run your tests in a pretty cool runner.
+10:43 And then once you do that, like a new UI element sort of pops up, and now you can run your tests in a pretty cool runner.

 10:49 So it's about a half hour video.

-10:55 I'm a big fan of learning through video stuff as people might imagine, since I put some time and energy into it.
+10:55 I'm a big fan of learning through, you know, video stuff, as people might imagine, since I put some time and energy into it.

 11:01 But it's one thing to read it.

-11:02 It's another to see just that sort of process gone through and explain step by step.
+11:02 It's another to, like, see just that sort of process gone through and explain step by step.

 11:10 At the end, he also talks about a limitation of handling crashing Flask applications with a debugger.

-11:50 And he doesn't cover this, but at the bottom of the screen or at the bottom of your VS Code window, There's some icons that show you the status of the tests.
+11:49 And he doesn't cover this, but at the bottom of the screen or at the bottom of your VS Code window, there's some icons that show you the status of the tests.

 12:05 So that's a good one.

-12:06 Another thing that I am a big fan of is parallel programming.
+12:06 Another thing that I'm a big fan of is parallel programming.

 12:22 It did not talk about async.

-12:25 And I don't know if that's appropriate or not with if async's even something that you can, would be useful for data science or not.
+12:24 And I don't know if that's appropriate or not, if async is even something that would be useful for data science or not.

-12:51 So that's one of the reasons why I picked this because I like it.
+12:50 So that's one of the reasons why I picked this, because I like it.

 13:11 You've got a bunch of stuff going on.

-13:14 And multiprocessing is you get a bunch of processes, but there's trade-offs.
+13:13 And multiprocessing is you get a bunch of processes.

 13:18 And then it also talks about specifically that Python has a GIL, so it's a little different.

-13:42 So the surprising bit to me was the charts and some of the graphs that he has, because he sort of does some benchmarks of code running something on like both CPU intensive and IO intensive work and how it speeds up with multi-processing, multi-threading.
+13:41 So the surprising bit to me was the charts and some of the graphs that he has.

-14:02 Obviously throwing more processors at it and it helps or more threads.
+14:02 Obviously, throwing more processors at it helps.

 14:13 I thought it would be more pronounced.